cantaloupe-project/cantaloupe/README.md

 GraphicsMagick can read/write JPEG2000 files using JasPer, and ImageMagick using OpenJPEG.
 Both of these are very slow.

-ImageIO supports the Java Advanced Imaging library, with which it ought to be able to read this format.
+ImageIO supports the Java Advanced Imaging (JAI) library, with which it ought to be able to read this format.
 (This is untested.)

+KakaduProcessor is, by far, the fastest and most efficient processor for this format.

 # Custom Development